Interstate 94 in North Dakota: History

 Through the state, I-94 follows the route once taken by US 10 west from Fargo.
 This route was originally called "The Old Red Trail".
+Prairie Public Television in North Dakota produced a documentary about US 10 and the building of I-94 through the state.

 I-94 roughly follows the route of the former Northern Pacific Railway mainline (now a BNSF Railway route) across North Dakota.
 Many of the towns and cities that I-94 serves first grew as railroad towns in the 19th and early 20th centuries.